leodutra/simpleflakes/README.md

 ### Implementation:
 Assumes [original Python implementation](https://simpleflake.readthedocs.org/en/latest/) as reference and fixes epoch (starts on `2000-01-01T00:00:00.000Z` (UTC) while Python API v0.1.5 epoch starts on `2000-01-01T05:00:00.000Z`).

-All big integers are returned as a [bn.js](https://github.com/indutny/bn.js) v4 instance, we call `BigNum`.
-Some functions receive `BigNum` as well.

 Uses and exposes [Fedor Indutny's big number library (bn.js)](https://github.com/indutny/bn.js) and does not rely on low level bindings, with OpenSSL, libgmp or anything beyond pure JavaScript.

 ### API: